 • Find a few simple, inexpensive fixes that can be implemented easily.

 This is NOT a joke.
 These are the desires of many managers who ask for a root cause analysis.
 And who wouldn’t want something like this?
-The desire is completely unreasonable, but understandable.
+The desire is completely unreasonable but understandable.

 Therefore, as the leader of a lean root cause analysis, you must manage your customer’s (management’s) expectations.
 Make sure that your customer knows what they are buying.
-Management must have a reasonable expectation as to the cost for a good root cause analysis.
+Management must have a reasonable expectation as to the cost of a good root cause analysis.
 And they must understand that root cause analysis IS NOT a magic bullet to solve all problems with no investment.
-Rather, advanced root cause analysis is a sophisticated performance improvement tool that when applied with diligence and thought, can lead to excellent (but perhaps not perfect) performance.
+Rather, advanced root cause analysis is a sophisticated performance improvement tool that, when applied with diligence and thought, can lead to excellent (but perhaps not perfect) performance.

 Before you think this is all that you have to do, you may need to think more about who the customer is.
 First, “management” isn’t a good enough definition.
 What level of management?
 What manager (or managers) in particular?

-The need to manage expectations and competing priorities from several managers and different levels of management can complicate delivery of a root cause analysis that is “just what the customer ordered.”
+The need to manage expectations and competing priorities from several managers and different levels of management can complicate the delivery of a root cause analysis that is “just what the customer ordered.”